MicrosoftDocs/azure-docs/articles/active-directory-b2c/active-directory-b2c-setup-sf-app-custom.md

 ### Display the "button"

-The `<ClaimsProviderSelection>` element is analagous to an identity provider button on a sign-up/sign-in screen.
+The `<ClaimsProviderSelection>` element is analogous to an identity provider button on a sign-up/sign-in screen.
 By adding an `<ClaimsProviderSelection>` element for Salesforce, a new button will show up when a user lands on the page.
 To do this:

 1. Find the `<OrchestrationStep>` with `Order="1"` in the `<UserJourney>` that you just created.
 1. Add the following: